What to Consider When Hiring a Motorcycle Accident Lawyer

 One source you might want to be wary of is solicitation letters from law firms offering their services.
 State bar associations establish rules for lawyer advertising, which includes solicitation letters.
-California, for instance, requires that lawyers make it clear that such letters are a form of advertising.
-Keep in mind the contents of the letter are meant to entice you to retain the services of the firm.
+For instance, California requires that lawyers make it clear that such letters are a form of advertising.
+Keep in mind that the contents of the letter are meant to entice you to retain the firm’s services.

 Interview Several Lawyers Before Hiring One

 Now that you have a list of lawyers you believe meet your criteria as far as location and practice area, it’s time to choose the lawyer to handle your motorcycle accident case.
 The only effective way to do this is by interviewing each lawyer.

 Most lawyers offer free consultations, so schedule appointments with several lawyers from your list.
 Prepare for the meetings by assembling documents to bring with you that will provide the lawyer with information about the accident and your injuries.
 Documents you might consider bringing with you include:

 - Police reports of the accident

 - Photographs of the accident scene, the vehicles, and your injuries

 - Medical reports you might have that explain your injuries

 - Records showing your regular wages and time lost from work due to the accident